poltib/test-driven-development/readme.md

 #### Bugsnag

-[Bugsnag](https://bugsnag.com) is a service that notify you when you website crash.
+[Bugsnag](https://bugsnag.com) is a service that send notifications when you website crash.

 #### Phpstorm testing